 My Running History

-During my 20+ years of running, I’ve gathered varied experience.
-When I entered high school I joined the cross country team and was the slowest guy on the team… by far.
+During my nearly three decades of running, I’ve gathered varied experience.
+When I entered high school, I joined the cross country team and was the slowest guy on the team… by far.
 Three years later, after receiving much encouragement and support, I was a three-season team captain and relatively successful distance runner.
 I next ran for Haverford College, first as a middle distance runner (800, 1500, 3000, steeplechase) and then, oddly enough, as a sprinter (200, 400, 400 hurdles).
 After college, I quickly returned to distance running.
 Within one year and two years after graduation, respectively, I had logged my first marathon and my first ultramarathon.
 I’m still running today.
 You can keep up with my training on Strava.

 My Writing and Coaching